 From Moment to Movement…

-Red Carpet Green Dress™ (RCGD) is a women-led global change-making organisation working from ‘moment’ to movement, bringing sustainability to the forefront of conversation and action within the fashion industry.
+Red Carpet Green Dress™ (RCGD) is a women-led global change-making organisation working from ‘moment’ to movement, bringing sustainability to the forefront of conversation and action within the fashion and apparel industry.
 Celebrating its 10th year in 2019, the campaign was conceived by Suzy Amis Cameron (actress, environmental advocate, and author of OMD: The Simple, Plant-Based Program to Save Your Health, Save Your Waistline and Save the Planet) during the press tour for her husband, James Cameron’s film “Avatar”.
 Our goal is to draw attention to the importance of more sustainable practices in fashion and be part of bringing those solutions to the global market; in 2020, RCGD launched an eco-couture textile range in partnership with TENCEL™ Luxe, bringing innovative biodegradable solutions to the fashion industry.
 Through our work we engage design colleges around the world to create internship and work experience opportunities for emerging designers.
 From our red carpet design initiative in exclusive partnership with the Annual Academy Awards®, across to our ongoing collaborations with global brands to deliver sustainable products to market, we are part of the change we want to see in the world.

 Each red carpet season, RCGD creates a crucial ‘green’ spotlight and provides a high profile opportunity for our strategic partners, and the influential talent supporting our cause.
 The contest element alone challenges designers to create an ‘Oscar- worthy’ dress made entirely of sustainable materials, while actors advocate for a message of sustainability and longevity within the global fashion industry.
 Numerous talents have stood with RCGD and over the past 10 years our ambassadors have included talent such as Suzy Amis Cameron, James Cameron, Kaitlyn Dever, Léa Seydoux, Missi Pyle, Naomie Harris, Sophie Turner, Emma Roberts, Priyanka Bose, Lakeith Stanfield, Zoey Deutch, Camila Alves, Danielle Macdonald and Laura Harrier.
 The RCGD campaign works with a diverse and inclusive range of talent to ensure that we remain inspiring and reflect the world around us as accurately as possible.
 We believe that diversity should be the standard, not the exception.
 Take a look at our collaborations on the red carpet here.